Representing Remarkable Writers

 Kenneth Clark - The Estate

 Kenneth Clark was educated at Winchester and Oxford, and worked with Bernard Berenson in Florence.
 He was appointed Director of the National Gallery at the age of 30 and remained there until 1945.
 He was Slade Professor of Fine Art at Oxford from 1946 to 1950 and was Chairman of the Arts Council from 1953 to 1960.
-He was widely known for his television programmes on art, especially Civilisation.
-His first book, written at the age of 22, was The Gothic Revival, and many followed.
+He was widely known for his television programmes on art, especially CIVILISATION.
+His first book, written at the age of 22, was THE GOTHIC REVIVAL, and many followed.
 He was made a Life Peer in 1969.

 BOOKS